 - The wizard will redirect you to the Windows Explorer folder where all the OST files are saved.

-Now, you can copy the OST file and transfer it to another computer using a transfer medium like Pen Drive, flash drive, etc.
+Now, you can go to the OST file default location, copy and transfer it to another computer using a transfer medium like Pen Drive, flash drive, etc.

 When the Outlook application is not functional or accessible, then you can use Control Panel to access the data files.